kagisearch/kagi-docs/kagi/src/ai/kagi-ai.md

 2. [Summarize page](./summarize-page.md)
 3. [Ask Question about Document](./ask-questions.md)

- for a longer discussion about our AI journey please read our blog ["Kagi's appraoch to AI in search"](https://blog.kagi.com/kagi-ai-search) by our founder Vlad.
+For a longer discussion about our AI journey please read our blog ["Kagi's appraoch to AI in search"](https://blog.kagi.com/kagi-ai-search) by our founder Vlad.